The Dictionary of American Studio Ceramics, 1946 Onward

 1979 Faculty, University of Colorado, Boulder, Colorado

-Woodman presents the vase, pillow form pitcher and other domestic forms in ways that explore form and color challenging the traditional borders of craft.
+Woodman presents the vase, pillow form pitcher, and other domestic forms in ways that explore form and color challenging the traditional borders of the craft.
 Woodman has never drawn a line between art and craft and employs the best of each area in her work.

 Archie Bray Foundation for the Ceramic Arts, Helena, Montana